FatimaRimsha/FatimaRimsha/README.md

 💻 **Technical Proficiency**

 Proficient in a range of programming languages including Python, Java, and JavaScript, I have hands-on experience with libraries and frameworks such as
 Scikit, Numpy, Pandas, and OpenCV.
-My toolbox also includes expertise in databases, web development (MERN stack), and data visualization tools like PowerBI.
+My toolbox also includes understanding of databases, web development (MERN stack), and data visualization libraries.

 🛠️ **Project Highlights**